andrew/ultimate-awesome/README.md

 - [awesome-ui-guides](https://github.com/willyp713/awesome-ui-guides) - A list of UI design guides.
 - [awesome-baas](https://github.com/wonderfan/awesome-baas) - Curated list of blockchain as a service.
 - [awesome-linux-links](https://github.com/xellor-dev/awesome-linux-links) - A curated collection of essential links and resources for Linux users, from official documentation to community tools and tutorials.
+- [awesome-cto](https://github.com/xiaomingx/awesome-cto) - A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups.
+- [awesome-quant](https://github.com/xiaomingx/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
+- [awesome-solidity](https://github.com/xiaomingx/awesome-solidity) - ⟠ A curated list of awesome Solidity resources, libraries, tools and more.
 - [xhlf-awesome](https://github.com/XinHuaLuFang/xhlf-awesome) - 日常收集.
 - [awesome-algorithm-engineer](https://github.com/xw3278/awesome-algorithm-engineer) - 算法工程师学习资料.
 - [101](https://github.com/yhjor/101) - Hand-picked Coding Bootcamp resources for first time learners.